Siege of Figueras (1811): Relief attempt

 D'Hilliers blockaded Sant Ferran with two divisions.
 Quesnel's division counted two battalions of the 23rd Light Infantry Regiment, three battalions of the 79th Line, one battalion of the 93rd Line, and the 29th Chasseurs à Cheval Regiment.
-Plauzonne led four battalions each of the 3rd Light and 67th Line, three battalions of the 11th Line, and one battalion of the 16th Light.
+Plauzonne led four battalions each of the 3rd Light and 67th Line Regiments, three battalions of the 11th Line Regiment, and one battalion of the 16th Light Regiment.
 Sarsfield's division included elements of the Cazadores de Valencia, Girona, Grenadiers, Hibernia, Santa Fé, 1st Savoia, 2nd Savoia, and Zaragoza Infantry Regiments.

 On 3 May 1811, assisted by a diversion by Rovira's guerillas on the north side, Sarsfield's division pierced the French lines on the south side near Figueres.
 Eroles' troops issued from the fortress and together with Sarsfield they attacked Figueres which was held by the 3rd Light Infantry Regiment.
 After a prolonged struggle, the French agreed to parley with the Spanish, but stalled for time while negotiating the terms of surrender.
 At this time, a number of Spanish gunners and a supply convoy began to enter the fortress.
 Meanwhile, d'Hilliers gathered the bulk of his troops into a massed formation.
 Approaching through an area screened by olive trees, the French burst upon Sarsfield from the rear and threw his command into confusion.
 A cavalry charge dispersed two of Sarsfield's regiments and he was forced to retreat.
 Eroles withdrew inside Sant Ferran.
 Campoverde did not intervene in the fight with his reserves.
 Though the gunners got into the fortress and were able to man many of its cannons, most of the convoy was captured by the French, including a large flock of sheep.

 In the combat, the French lost 400 men killed and wounded.
 Spanish losses exceeded 1,000 killed, wounded, and captured.
 The French 3rd and 23rd Light each lost one officer killed and four wounded.
 In the rest of their units, one officer was killed and five wounded.
 Soon afterward, Campoverde heard that Suchet's columns were closing on Tarragona.
 Since the important port was only held by General Juan de Courten's division, the Spanish commander immediately withdrew from Figueres.
 He ordered Sarsfield with 2,000 foot soldiers and the cavalry to menace Suchet's supply road to Lleida.
 Taking 4,000 infantry, Campoverde marched to Mataró, loaded the men aboard ships, and sailed to Tarragona.